 - 1. Unplug the physical device from power and the internet "kill it"; - 2.
 Change the password using a different device with different web services; - 3.
 Notify the platform of the possible compromise; and - 4.
 Contact the appropriate officials.
-At a minimum, contact the WVSOS and they will advise on contacting the others.
+At a minimum, contact the Secretary of State, and they will advise on contacting others.